kelvinlim/lnpi_qualtrics/README.md

 ```
 ## Prerequisites for running code

 You will need to setup a virtual environment.
-To do this you will need a python 3.10 installation.
+To do this you will need at least a python 3.10 installation.

 ```
 # create the virtual environment